-The Financial Accounting and Reporting (FAR) test is one of four sections of the Certified Public Accountant (CPA) exam.
+The Financial Accounting and Reporting (FAR) test is one of four CPA exam sections (along with AUD, REG, and BEC).
 Out of the four, this CPA exam section is the most time-consuming to prepare for.
 That’s because FAR requires more calculations that any other test.
 Consequently, exam candidates may find it difficult to finish FAR in the time allowed.

-Here’s how you can better prepare yourself for the test and hopefully avoid encountering the same issues as countless CPA candidates in the past:
+Here’s some FAR CPA exam tips to help you can better prepare yourself for the test and hopefully avoid encountering the same issues as countless CPA candidates in the past.

 This discussion explains the format of the FAR test, key test tips that will help you answer a large number of questions, and provides some guidance on creating a study plan.